KZTN/COVID-RN/README-US.md

   <img alt="COVID-RN" src=".github/COVID-RN_showcase.png" width="100%">
 </p>

-## ⚠️ Warning
-<b> 🔥 the project's SIR model is intended to be developed until 1th July.
-For more information, check out the <a href="#Workflow"> Workflow </a> and <a href="https://github.com/KZTN/COVID-RN/issues/5"> Issue </ a > this milestone to know the progress of the project. </b>
-> Requests for specific dates have been implemented and are released for use and consultation, the related documentation has also been updated.

-> Documentations have been unified, see <a href="#-Documentation">Documentation</a>

 ## 💻 Project

 COVID-RN is a project that aims to track coronavirus cases across the territory of Rio Grande do Norte, reporting unique data for both the state and each city.